Baju Kurung: Cultural significance

 Baju Kurung is worn to attend weddings, religious ceremonies, and official functions.
-In Malaysia, generally, all the Malay women wear traditional costume dresses as formal attire including primary and secondary school students.
+In Malaysia, generally, all the Malay women wear traditional dresses as formal attire including primary and secondary school students.
 The Baju Kurung is also worn by non-Malays females (including Malaysia's ethnic Chinese, Indian and native Bornean minorities).
 This can be partially due to the Baju Kurung being one of the approved styles of dress for female civil servants and one of the approved styles of uniform for female school students.
 However, its peak sales occur in the month of Ramadan on the Muslim calendar, mostly due to the upcoming "Hari Raya Aidilfitri" (Malay for Eid al-Fitr) after Ramadan ends which is celebrated by Muslims worldwide.

 Modern usage and innovations

 In line with the changes in the cut and shape, to produce a more modern and creative design, Baju Kurung is also decorated with embroidery, filigree, beads, and sequins.
 The material to produce Baju Kurung also changed.
 Now, there is a wide selection of materials including satin, organza, chiffon, silk, batik, linen, and more.
 These changes are made to suit the current situation or the event to be attended in addition to trying to imitate the style of foreign cuts that may be intended to look more elegant.
 There are now various variations of Baju Kurung and it is known as Baju Kurung Moden.

 The modern Baju Kurung commonly uses lively colors and geometric patterns.

 In line with the changing times, various fashion styles, and modern design Baju Kurung has been accepted by the community.
 The design of the Baju Kurung is now more contemporary but still retains its original features.

-Although Baju Kurung has evolved in line with the changing times and tastes of the wearer, the design is still the same.
-It is still used in addition to a comfortable and Malay girl who appeared courtesy East and excellence culture.